CSBSJU/CSCI-130/files/labs/Lab03/Lab-I.md

    When done, save and close file `VideoRentalStore_Part1.rap`.
    \END{Warning}

-1. Launch VS Express 2013 and create a new Visual Basic project called `VideoRentalStore_Part2` inside the folder `VideoRentalStore` inside of your lab folder.
+1. Launch VS Express 2013 and open the project `VideoRentalStore_Part2` which can be found inside of the folder `VideoRentalStore` inside of your lab folder.

    Complete program `VideoRentalStore_Part2` so that it is the equivalent of your RAPTOR program, `VideoRentalStore_Part1.rap`.

    Next, enhance the Visual Basic program so that it can handle a variable number of days.
 For example, for input `Mary Smith` and `5` videos rented out for `3` days, the output becomes:

    ```
-   Total cost for Mary Smith is $37.5000
+   Total cost for Mary Smith is $37.5
    ```

    \BEGIN{Warning}
+   Your program should behave identically to the solution which can be run by double-clicking the file `VideoRentalStore_Part2.exe` found in the `Solutions` folder inside of your lab folder.

    When done, save and close project `VideoRentalStore_Part2`.
    \END{Warning}

    \BEGIN{Rubric}
-   Part 2 (65/100):  A successful `VideoRentalStore_Part2` program:
+   Checkpoint 2 (65/100):  A successful `VideoRentalStore_Part2` program:

    * is based on a complete and correct `VideoRentalStore_Part1.rap` RAPTOR program that produces correctly formatted output for input customer name